Gabenemor/Video-Processor/docs/Google Cloud Run Deployment Guide.md

 RUN mkdir -p /tmp/video_downloads

 # Expose the port the app runs on
-EXPOSE 5000
+EXPOSE 8080

 # Run the application
 # Cloud Run automatically sets the PORT environment variable.
 # We use 0.0.0.0 to listen on all available network interfaces.
-# The Flask app is configured to read FLASK_PORT from environment variables.
+# The Flask app is configured to read the PORT from environment variables.
 CMD ["python", "src/main.py"]
 ```